 When folks would tell us they didn’t have any cash, the Scouts would say, “We take credit cards!”
 I was really shocked by the number of people who walked back to the table to buy popcorn!

 I’m not sure if the other boys did this, but I had to explain to Grant that it was ok to say that when someone said they didn’t have cash, but it was not ok to say that if they told us they couldn’t afford it.

 3. Cub Scout Popcorn Goal Kits

 The goal for each Scout was $250.
 In addition to other prizes, their spring dues are waived if they met their goal.
 Janelle created goal kits, which was an assortment of popcorn products that were just over $250 in value.

 Families could check out the goal kit and sell around their neighborhood.
 There was no obligation, so the family could return whatever they didn’t sell.
 And they could always get more products too!

 4. Great Cub Scout Popcorn Prizes!

 Rather than using the prize program that Trails End offered, Janelle decided to create her own.
 She, David and their two sons visited stores and decided what to include.
 For each sales level, she had four or five prize options.
-The boys could also choose a gift card.
+The Scouts could also choose a gift card.

 Oh, letting them throw pies in the adults’ faces was a pretty good incentive too! 🙂